Bobbio: Main sights

 On the right side is the Palazzo Vescovile ("Bishop's Palace", 11th century), partially renewed in 1448; there is also the garden of the cathedral.
 On the left side is the Bobbio historical archives: sited into the premises of the Old Seminary, founded in the mid-12th century, they keep precious parchments and fragments of ancient codes dated from the 9th century to the 15th century.
 Available on microfilm the reproduction of all documents referred to Bobbio.

-The Saint Francis' Square (fountain, gardens, war memorial).